How Much Should You Charge for a Gig?

-You could use the Musicians Union hourly rates to work out how much you charge for gigs, from local pub gigs as a band or solo artist to corporate and New Year’s Eve events.
+The Musicians Union hourly rates help you work out how much you charge for gigs.
+It covers local pub gigs as a band or solo artist to corporate and New Year’s Eve events.
 Also, try talking to performers in your area and ask them for advice.

 How much do pub gigs pay?

 There is a good chance that you will start getting your first paid gigs by performing at a pub.
-There are a lot more pubs than venues so these gigs are often easier to get and can be a good bit of extra income on the side.
+There are a lot more pubs than venues so these gigs are often easier to get.
+They can also be a good bit of extra income on the side or working.

-Most pubs won’t have massive budgets to pay you or your band but the general consensus on musician forums is to expect around £200 – £300 for a couple of hours.
-However, be aware that some pubs will put their offer around the £100 mark and it’s up to you to decide if it is worth it or not.
+Most pubs won’t have massive budgets to pay you or your band.
+However, the general consensus on musician forums is to expect around £200 – £300 for a couple of hours.
+However, be aware that some pubs will put their offer around the £100 mark.
+It’s up to you to decide if it is worth it or not.

-Think about the kind of audience in a pub as well.
-If you are young and performing originals, a Sunday night pub crowd might not be your target market and performing for ‘exposure’ won’t really go far.
-If you are doing covers then this may be better suited for the audience and you might be able to negotiate a better rate.
+Think about the kind of audience your music is for and whether you’ll find them in a pub.
+If you are young and performing originals, a Sunday night pub crowd might not be your target market.
+As a result, performing for ‘exposure’ won’t really go far.
+If you are doing covers then this may be better suited for the audience.
+You also might be able to negotiate a better rate.

 Check out Ed Sheeran’s advice for musicians starting out playing gigs: